robmjk/precompiled_sdl2_windows/README.md

 You can use these steps and the code below to test SDL successfully runs for your project:
 1. Adding "include" and "lib" directories: right-click solution > properties > VC++ > Include Directories (add include folder location) + Library Directories (add lib folder location)
 2. Adding SDL2.lib and SDL2main.lib dependencies: right-click solution > properties > Linker > Input > Additional Dependencies > Type: SDL2.lib; SDL2main.lib;
+3. Placing SDL2.dll in the root of your project directory

 #include <iostream>
 #include <SDL.h>